Edited: February, 2023

-My coffee doesn’t wake me up as before and I start wondering why.
+My coffee doesn’t wake me up as before, so I start to wonder why.

-It’s the needed substance that gets me through the day making me well-focused in my work, studies, and even when socializing with others.
+It’s the needed substance that gets me through the day, making me well focused at work, while I study, and even when socializing with others.

-So here comes the thorough research on why my coffee doesn’t work on me anymore and if I can make it energize me again.
+So I need to make a thorough research on why my coffee doesn’t work on me anymore and if I can make it energize me again.

-If you can find yourself among those lines, I feel you.
+If you associate with this story, I feel you.

-I understand that some people have the same issue meanwhile others have never even felt the increased alertness caffeine gives.
+I understand that some people have the same issue, meanwhile others have never even felt the increased alertness, induced by caffeine.

 During my research, I found really interesting and useful information that I’ll sum up in this article.
 You will find out why coffee doesn’t wake you up or fails to keep you awake.

-There are some tips and tricks that you might find useful, so let’s get started.
+There are some tips and tricks that you may find useful, so let’s get started.

-If you’ve now realized that caffeine doesn’t affect you, I can tell you that it might be temporary as it didn’t work on me for a while too, but it does now.
+If you’ve now realized that caffeine doesn’t affect you, it may be temporary, as it didn’t work on me for a while too, but it does now.

-There are a few reasons why this might be happening and we will go over them.
+There are a few reasons why this may be happening and we will go over them.